tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 provide an "encrypted_server_name" extension in EncryptedExtensions, the client proceeds with the handshake, verifying the certificate against ESNIKeys.public_name as described in {{verify-public-name}}.
-The client MUST NOT enable the False Start optimization {{RFC7918}}.
-If the handshake completes successfully, the client MUST abort the connection with an "esni_required" alert.
+The client MUST NOT enable the False Start optimization {{RFC7918}} for this handshake.
+If verification or the handshake fails, the client MUST return a failure to the calling application.
+It MUST NOT treat this as a signal to disable ESNI as described below.

+Otherwise, when the handshake completes successfully with the public name verified, the client MUST abort the connection with an "esni_required" alert.
-It then SHOULD retry the handshake with a new transport connection and ESNI disabled.
+The client can then regard ESNI as securely disabled by the server.
+It SHOULD retry the handshake with a new transport connection and ESNI disabled.

 [[TODO: Key replacement is significantly less scary than saying that ESNI-naive servers bounce ESNI off.
 Is it worth defining a strict mode toggle in the ESNI keys, for a deployment to indicate it is ready for that? ]]

-The client MUST NOT treat this as a signal to disable encrypted SNI until the handshake completes successfully.

 Clients SHOULD implement a limit on retries caused by "esni_retry_request" or servers which do not acknowledge the "encrypted_server_name" extension.
 If the